 Now, most of you have heard of Louisiana’s Cajun Seafood Boil… The Carolinas Frogmore Stew and Beaufort Stew…Now lest we forget that the Chesapeake Bay has their Crab Pot, New England has a lovely Clambake, last but not least we have the Bay of Biscay in France with their wonderful way of doing Mussels.

-So what happens when I decide to fuse a few of these ideas together with my own?
+So what happens when I decide to fuse a few of these ideas with my own?
 A smashing success that’s what!
-You will find although this is not a traditional Cajun Seafood Boil; it has some favorites of ALL the Regional Seafood Boils- Also since the rules are meant to be broken; feel free to use our recipe as a guideline.
+You will find although this is not a traditional Cajun Seafood Boil; it has some favorites of ALL the Regional Seafood Boils.
+Also since the rules are meant to be broken; feel free to use our recipe as a guideline.
 Add any Seafood Favorites you desire.
-Below we have chosen Mussels and Shrimp for ours.
+Below I have chosen Mussels and Shrimp for this recipe today.

 Seafood Boil with Andouille Sausage

 - 64-ounces of sodium-free chicken or vegetable broth